 View and Act on AutoFocus Intelligence Summary Data Interact with the AutoFocus Intelligence Summary to display more information about an artifact or extend your artifact ...

-Log Types The firewall displays all logs so that role-based administration permissions are respected.
-Only the information that you have permission to see is included, ...
+Log Types Monitor Logs The firewall displays all logs so that role-based administration permissions are respected.
+Only the information that you are permitted to see ...

 Export Logs You can export the contents of a log type to a comma-separated value (CSV) formatted report.
 By default, the report contains up to ...